 Digital Earth Australia (DEA) is a key piece of public data infrastructure that uses satellite data to detect physical changes across Australia in unprecedented detail.
 A key goal of DEA is enabling Australian industries to exploit the full value of Earth Observation (EO) information to grow their business.
-It will offer Australian private industry access to stable, standardised data from which it can innovate to produce new products and services and be competitive in global markets.
-DEA will unlock the potential we know satellite imagery and data hold by simplifying both data access and analysis.
+It offers the Australian private industry access to stable, standardised data, from which it can innovate to produce new products and services and be competitive in global markets.
+DEA unlocks the potential we know satellite imagery and data hold by simplifying both data access and analysis.

 In order to ensure that DEA generates value for Australian businesses, the DEA Program needed to understand the requirements of Australian businesses for EO, data infrastructure, and information products as well as providing an opportunity for industry to experience DEA first-hand.
 Further to this, DEA needed to better understand and outline the problems experienced by different economic sectors (agriculture, mining, finance etc.) to help Earth observation-focused companies better communicate value and grow into new markets.

 Over the last 10 years, FrontierSI has worked closely with Geoscience Australia (GA) and other partners to develop innovative software and techniques and new standards in open source data and software.
 FrontierSI led the first investments in the research that spawned DEA, and with the announcements in the 2018-19 Federal budget for future funding, we are proud that GA has now taken our research and developed it into a world-leading capability.